 An Official Statistics Publication for Scotland.

-- The staff sickness level was 7.3 Average Working Days Lost (AWDL) per staff year in the year period ending June 2016 (3.2 per cent of working days were lost).
-This is a slight increase of 0.1 working days from the same period last year (7.2 AWDL)
+- The staff sickness level was 7.2 average working days lost (AWDL) per staff year in the 12 month period ending June 2017 (3.2% of working days were lost).
+This is a decrease in the number of AWDL for the same period last year (7.3 AWDL June 2016)

 The figures released today were produced in accordance with professional standards set out in the Code of Practice for Official Statistics.

 The full statistics are available at: /publications/workforce-information/

 The statistics contain quarterly data from March 2012 to June 2017.
 The statistics present:

 - full time equivalent numbers and headcounts in each directly employed staff category;